dillonHe/EasyEDA-Documents/Open-File-Format/schematic.md

 9. locked:null

-ARC's attributes and image looks like bellow image:
+ARC's attributes and image looks like the image below:
 ![](./images/arc.png)

 ###Pie